Video-Browser: Towards Agentic Open-web Video Browsing: Benchmark

 \subsection{Difficulty Stratification}

 To systematically assess the limits of agentic capabilities, we stratify Video-BrowseComp into three distinct difficulty levels based on the complexity of the search space and the depth of reasoning required.
+We provide detailed benchmark cases in Appendix \ref{sec:bench_samples}.

-\textbf{Level 1: Explicit Retrieval \& Perception.} Questions in this level provide explicit constraints regarding the search domain, such as specific publication dates, platform names, or title keywords (e.g., ``In a video published on the official channel in Feb 2016...'')
-The agent is not required to perform open-ended exploration; instead, the challenge lies in \textit{Instruction Following} to locate the target video and \textit{Temporal Grounding} to extract visual details (e.g., identifying a jersey number at a specific event).
-This level serves as a baseline to evaluate fundamental video retrieval and perception skills.

-\textbf{Level 2: Implicit Retrieval \& Entity Grounding.} This level removes explicit search keywords, forcing agents to operate in an open-world setting.
-The target video is referenced only through indirect descriptions (e.g., a team logo on a scarf or a specific building in a photo).
-Agents must first demonstrate \textit{Visual Entity Recognition} to bridge the gap between visual cues and textual search queries, and then filter through multiple candidate videos to find the one matching the event description.

-\textbf{Level 3: Cross-Source Reasoning \& Multi-Hop Verification.} Representing the highest tier of difficulty, these questions cannot be answered by viewing a single video.
-They require \textit{Multi-Hop Reasoning} where information retrieved from one source serves as a prerequisite for locating the next.
-For example, an agent may need to identify an actor from a scene in Movie A, leverage that identity to find a specific scene in Movie B, and finally extract visual attributes (e.g., clothing color) from the second video.
-This level rigorously tests the agent's ability to maintain a long-horizon memory and aggregate fragmentary evidence across disparate video sources.
+\textbf{Level 1: Explicit Retrieval.} Questions in this level provide explicit constraints regarding the search domain, such as specific publication dates, platform names, or title keywords.
+The challenge lies in instruction following to locate the target video and temporal grounding to extract visual details. \textbf{Level 2: Implicit Retrieval.} Removing explicit search keywords, the target video is referenced only through indirect descriptions.
+Agents must first bridge the gap between visual cues and textual search queries, and then filter through multiple candidate videos to find the one matching the event description. \textbf{Level 3: Multi-Source Reasoning.} Representing the highest tier of difficulty, these questions cannot be answered by viewing a single video.
+They require cross-source reasoning where information retrieved from one source serves as a prerequisite for locating the next.